podestplatz/FreeCAD-blog/posts/dev-logs.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 12th:** Dark theme should now be supported out of the box!
+Since today I have written rather many and small commits I will just list them and write a short description to each one:

+- `commit a770ba4`_: adds a function that calculates the minimum vertical size of tables and sets it.
+It is used in the topic metrics window
+- `commit 827849c`_: fixes the issues with the dark theme.
+The solution here was to not use hardcoded colors for the comment list, now the QPalette is utilized.
+- `commit b0df2f1`_: moves the delete button a bit downwards in relation to the start of a comment.
+- `commit 1650261`_: replaces the topic combobox with a list of topics.
+- `commit 16733bd`_: Fixes a bug in the topic model, stemming from the time where a combobox was displayed instead of the current list.
+If the first topic would have been double clicked, nothing would have opened.
+This off by one error was located in the model itself.
+- `commit 8a6638e`_: removes margins from the comment and snapshotarea groups.
+  Now more space is used for actual content of these two groups.
+- `commit 5f9c48c`_: changes the flow of the snapshot list from (default) vertical to horizontal.
+- `commit 50d3fc1`_: adds a bcf file designed for testing the snapshot list, whether it rightfully scales its contents.
+- `commit 2dcf7a0`_: documents functions in `bcfplugin/__init__.py` and
+  `bcfplugin/programmaticInterface.py`, also it deletes some unneded global variables from `bcfplugin/__init__.py` and `bcfplugin/util.py`.
+- `commit 44f6157`_: merges the feature branch `feature/create_project` into the develop branch, and thus adding the feature of creating whole new projects from inside the plugin itself.

+**August 11th:** No work done

+**August 10th:** No work done

 **August 9th:**
 `commit b0bb316`_ adds a filter to the log messages printed to the report view